2021 Portuguese presidential election: Early voting

-Voters were also able to vote early, which would happen one week before election day on 17 January 2021.
+For the first time in a Presidential election, voters were also able to vote early, which would happen one week before election day on 17 January 2021.
 Voters had to register between 10 and 14 January in order to be eligible to cast an early ballot; a total of 246,880 voters requested to vote early in 2021.
-On January 17, 197,903 voters (80.16% of voters that registered) cast an early ballot.
+On 17 January, 197,903 voters (80.16 percent of voters that registered) cast an early ballot.

 Candidates

 There were seven candidates certified to run in this election.
-In addition, the Constitutional Court rejected Eduardo Baptista's nomination due to insufficient signatures, although his name still appeared on the ballot.
-Six more individuals had announced their intention to run for President, but did not present any application to the Court, two of whom publicly stated that they would withdraw.
-Finally, three more individuals were, for a while, thought of as potential candidates, but later refused to participate.
+In addition, the Constitutional Court rejected Eduardo Baptista's nomination due to insufficient signatures, although his name still appeared on the ballot, albeit votes cast for him would be counted as invalid.
+Six more individuals had announced their intention to run for President, but did not present any application to the Court, two of whom publicly stated that they would withdraw, which includes Democratic Republican Party (PDR) leader Bruno Fialho who, despite saying he had enough signatures, decided to drop out in order "not to spend thousands of euros on the country".
+Finally, three more individuals were, for a while, thought of as potential or speculative candidates, but later ruled out any type of candidacy.